 Tel: +49 30 443 90 31-0

 good news!
 GmbH

 Tel: +49 451 88199-12

 Fax: +49 451 88199-29

 Nicole Gauger is the managing partner of good news!, a communications agency based in Stockelsdorf near Lübeck, Germany.
 Communications and IT are in her blood.
-A graduate (BA) in information systems, she works with providers in fields such as document, content and knowledge management, as well as more besides. good news! has supported the PDF Association with press and public-relations …
+A graduate (BA) in information systems, she works with providers in fields such as document, content and knowledge management, as well as more besides.
+Since several years good news! supports callas in the area of …